 You’ll ride mythical sea creatures, join historical scenes or shrink down to the size of a coffee cup—among a multitude of other outrageous situations!

-Although these types of displays are popping up all over the world, the Seoul Trick Eye Museum in Hongdae is unique.
+Although these types of displays are popping up all over the world, the Seoul Trick Eye Museum is unique.
 It combines the two-dimensional wall murals with high-tech augmented-reality via their own Trickeye Camera app.

 You ticket to the Trick Eye Museum Seoul also includes admission to the Ice Museum.
 This cool (literally!) museum features a handful of ice sculptures, an ice hotel room, and an ice slide for the kids.